Ottoman–Wahhabi war: Aftermath

+The Fate of the Wahhabis and the Destruction in Arabia

-George Forster Sadleir left a record on the aftermath of the former capital of the First Saudi state:
+George Forster Sadleir left a record on the aftermath of the former capital of the Wahhabi state:

 "The site of Deriah is in a deep ravine north-west of Munfooah, about ten miles distant.
 It is now in ruins, and the inhabitants who were spared, or escaped from the slaughter, have principally sought shelter here ...
 Munfooah ... was surrounded with a wall and ditch which the Pacha ordered to be razed ....
 Riad is not so well peopled ....
 The inhabitants were at that time in a more wretched state than at any prior period since the establishment of the power of the Wahabees.
 Their walls, the chief security for their property, had been razed ...
-The year's crop had been consumed by the Turkish force"Saudi ruler 'Abdullah ibn Saud was transported first to Cairo and then to Istanbul, wherein he was beheaded alongside several other Wahhabi Imams.
-Other than 'Abdullah, most of the political leaders were treated well but the Ottomans were far harsher with the religious leaders that inspired the Wahhabi movement, executing Sūlayman ibn 'Abd Allah Aal-Shaykh and other religious notables, as they were thought to be uncompromising in their beliefs and therefore a much bigger threat than political leaders.
-The executions were also motivated by Ottoman resentment of Wahhabist views.
+The year's crop had been consumed by the Turkish force"Wahhabi leader 'Abdullah ibn Saud was transported first to Cairo and then to Istanbul, wherein he was beheaded alongside several other Wahhabi Imams.
+Other than 'Abdullah, most of the political leaders and members of the Saudi family were treated well.
 After the Destruction of Diriyya, Ibrahim Pasha rounded up the prominent survivors of the Saudi family and the scholarly Al ash-Sheikh many of whom were deported to Egypt.
 As per Ottoman estimates, over 250 members related to the Saudi family and 32 members related to the Al ash-Sheikh were exiled.

-Ottomans were far harsher with the religious leaders that inspired the Wahhabi movement, than with the members of the Saudi family.
+The Ottomans were far harsher with the religious leaders that inspired the Wahhabi movement, executing Sūlayman ibn 'Abd Allah Aal-Shaykh and other religious notables, as they were thought to be uncompromising in their beliefs and therefore a much bigger threat than the political leaders.
 Prominent scholars such as the Qadi of Dir'iyya, Sulayman ibn 'Abd Allah (the grandson of Muhammad ibn Abdul-Wahhaab) were tortured, forced to listen to guitar (knowing the Najdi prescriptions and customs that prohibited music) and executed by a firing-squad.
 Other ulema such as Abd Allah ibn Muhammad Aal Al-Shaikh and his nephew Abd al Rahman ibn Hasan Aal Al-Shaikh would be exiled to Egypt. (the latter would return to Najd in 1825, to revive and lead the Wahhabi movement).
 Some other Qadis and scholars were hunted down and executed.
 Abd al Aziz ibn Hamad al Mu'ammar managed to settle in Bahrain, where the ruler welcomed him.
 Few scholars managed to escape to the remote Southern corners of Arabia.
-The executions reflected the deep Ottoman resentment of Wahhabi movement and also how seriously they viewed its threat.
+The executions reflected how seriously the Ottomans viewed the Wahhabi threat, and were also motivated by deep Ottoman resentment of Wahhabi views.
 Altogether, the Najdis lost about two dozen scholars and men from the ulema families in the aftermath of the invasion.
-However, the suppression of Wahhabites in Central Arabia ultimately proved to be a failed campaign.